 A Cybersecurity degree could not only help you break into this fast-growing field, but, according to ZipRecruiter , the average annual pay for Cybersecurity jobs in Utah is $104,470 a year.
 This means that qualified Cybersecurity professionals can expect to make salaries ranging between $55,483 and $134,547 a year.

 Are you ready to get in the game of digital security?
 Don’t worry, graduating with a Cybersecurity degree is easier (and faster) than you think!

-In fact, Ensign College offers a 2-year Associate of Applied Science (AAS) in Cybersecurity
+In fact, Ensign College offers a 4-year

 that will prepare you with the technical and soft skills to stand out on an application, and the confidence to go to battle in the complex world of digital crime.